Austin Gallery

 Why it is best for couples: king-size coverage, 12 heat settings for genuine fine-tuning rather than a coarse low-medium-high, and Sunbeam's decades of heated-bedding experience behind the build.
 The ultra-fleece is soft against the skin and the blanket is machine-washable.

-It is the priciest option here, which is simply what a full king dual-zone blanket costs, and you route two power connections instead of one.
+It costs real blanket money, which is simply what a full king dual-zone costs, and you route two power connections instead of one.
 Neither is a real drawback for the job it does.
 If you want to heat a shared bed and keep the peace, this is the one.
+Queen beds get the same blanket one size down, reviewed next.

 Best for Couples

 The full-bed answer for two people.
 King size with dual controllers, so each side sets its own temperature, 12 heat settings for fine control, and Sunbeam's long track record in heated bedding.
-If one of you runs cold and the other runs hot, this ends the thermostat argument.
+If one of you runs cold and the other runs hot, this ends the thermostat argument for $95.52.

 What we don't like